zlataovce/JDA-Chewtils/README.md

 Visit individual modules to read more about their contents!

 ## Getting Started
-You will need to add this project as a dependency (either from the latest .jar from the releases page, or via maven or gradle), as well as [JDA](https://github.com/DV8FromTheWorld/JDA).
+You will need to add this project as a dependency (via Maven or Gradle), as well as [JDA](https://github.com/DV8FromTheWorld/JDA).

+**Keep in mind the 1.x version of JDA-Chewtils is only compatible with JDA 4, for compatibility with JDA 5, see [the wiki](https://github.com/Chew/JDA-Chewtils/wiki/Compatibility-with-JDA-4-%26-5)**

-With maven:
+With Maven:
 ```xml
   <dependency>
     <groupId>pw.chew</groupId>